Rafael Crame: Career

-Crame joined the Philippine Constabulary in 1902.
-He was invited to join by a certain Captain Alkinson.
-Crame started off with the rank of fourth class inspector but gradually rose from the ranks to become a colonel by 1914.
+Crame joined the Philippine Constabulary in 1902 after being invited by a certain Captain Alkinson.
+Crame started with the rank of fourth class inspector and gradually rose from the ranks to become a colonel by 1914.

+In 1907, Captain Rafael Crame presided over the preliminary investigation of Philippine Independence Leader Macario Sakay and his group after they were arrested in a deceitful entrapment orchestrated by the American officials who initially promised general amnesty.
+The accused were charged under the Brigand Act and Sakay was later convicted and hanged.

 In December 1917, Crame was named as chief of the Constabulary and attained the rank of brigadier general.
+Due to Crame being a seasoned intelligence officer who formerly served in the constabulary's Information Department, Governor General Leonard Wood also made him his constabulary's chief.
+Under Wood, Crame was directed to suppress the nationalist movement in the islands through a "subtle strategy".
+The Philippine Constabulary was also used to silence opposition against the governor-general.

 The American Medal of Valor was awarded to him for helping quash a mutiny in Manila in 1921.
-He was said to have declined the citation when he said, “I only did my duty."
+He was said to have declined the citation when he said, "I only did my duty".

 Recognition

 Crame is recognized for being the first Filipino to become chief of the Philippine Constabulary.